 Education Specialist Programs

 The Education Specialist (Ed.S.) degree is a unique professional degree for educators that is designed to provide the opportunity to develop a high level of proficiency in the field of study as well as develop research and leadership skills.
 Ed.S. degree programs are offered in eight areas of study.
 Programs of study leading to the Ed.S. degree enable students to meet certification requirements for the Georgia Professional Standards Commission as specified in Georgia Southern’s “approved programs.”
 Upon successful completion of the program, graduates are eligible for the appropriate Level Six Certificate.

-The Ed.S. degree requires a Program of Study that includes a minimum of 30 credits of course work with at least a “B” average.
-The Program of Study must include a research sequence of nine (9) to twelve (12) credits, including Educational Statistics I (EDUR 8131), Field-Based Educational Research (EDUR 8434), and a directed field-based research course in the field of study, and a minimum of 12 credits in the major.
+The Ed.S. degree requires a program of study to include a research sequence of nine (9) to twelve (12) credits, including Educational Statistics I (EDUR 8131), Field-Based Educational Research (EDUR 8434), and a directed field-based research course.
 Upon admission into the Ed.S. program, the student is responsible for meeting with the assigned graduate advisor.
 Collaboratively an individualized Program of Study should be developed that meets degree requirements and also reflects the student’s career goals, educational background, interests, and needs.
 Each program requires a culminating experience that is connected with the field-based research course, serves as the comprehensive exit assessment, and must be satisfactorily completed in order for the Ed.S. degree to be awarded.
 Upon completion of the Ed.S. degree, graduates are eligible to apply for the Georgia Level Six Certificate if they possess the Level Five Certificate in the field.

 Admission to Ed.S.
 Programs

 Georgia Southern University admits persons who display an educational development and achievement level that are better than average.
 To this end, admission requirements reflect previous educational orientation, and a judgment of admission or rejection is made by the College.
 For admission to the College of Graduate Studies to pursue the Education Specialist degree, the applicant should refer to the program page for specific information on admission, program of study, and other requirements.